 Too see part of the IDB art collection, visit our gallery at Google Art Project.

 With the goal of incorporating our local community into our mission of Improving Lives, we establish relationships and support non-governmental organizations in the metropolitan area of Washington, D.C. through a grant program, volunteer initiatives focused on professional skills, and donations of surplus equipment.

 GRANTS: In response to the growth of migrant communities, the IDB has broadened the reach of its grants program to include non-profit community based organizations (CBOs) located in the metropolitan area that serve low-income Latin American and Caribbean communities.
 The program is awarding 5 grants of up to US$50,000 to innovative projects in areas such as community and economic development, health and welfare, and education or the arts, which will include a component of skills-based volunteering.
-54 applications have been received, which are currently under review.
-Winners will be announced here.
+54 applications were received this year and the 5 winners have been selected!
+Find out more about them here.

 VOLUNTEERISM: The IDB volunteer program proposes pro-bono skills-based volunteerism to assist community-based organizations to improve the quality of life of the Latin American and Caribbean communities in the WDC metropolitan area.
 To see our volunteer organization list, please click here

 SURPLUS EQUIPMENT DONATIONS: The IDB has also donated, through its surplus equipment donations program, a total of 59,536 items up to the year 2015, including computers (1,596), printers, electronics, furniture, office supplies, artwork, kitchen equipment, and so on to partner organizations.

 Latin America and the Caribbean face challenges that need answers.
 Demand Solutions: Ideas for Improving Lives is a movement that brings together the most creative minds in the world to discuss and share innovative solutions that address development challenges in the region.